rkoptev/minesweeper/docs/server API documentation.md

 - __"X"__ - false flagged mine
 - __"*"__ - exploded mine

+#### socket.on("message", "You are doing ditch.
+Fix your code.")
+Called when server wants to report user about wrong actions.

 #### socket.on("end_game", { "win": true })
 Called when game ends.
 If you want to start new game, call "play" again.